kuzudb/kuzudb.github.io/docs/blog/kuzu-pyg-rb.md

 ```

 This function returns two objects that implement PyG's Remote Backend interfaces: (i) `feature_store` is an instance of [`torch_geometric.data.FeatureStore`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.data.FeatureStore.html#torch_geometric.data.FeatureStore); and (ii) `graph_store` is an instance of [`torch_geometric.data.GraphStore`](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.data.GraphStore.html#torch_geometric.data.GraphStore).
 These two handles are your Kùzu Remote Backends that you can pass to your PyG models/subgraph samplers and they will make your existing PyG models work seamllessly with Kùzu!
 That's all
-you really have to know about how to use Kùzu as a Remote Backend.
-There is no more Kùzu functions you have to call in the rest of the demonstration.
+you really have to know about how to use Kùzu as a Remote Backend. ***There is no more Kùzu functions you have to call in the rest of the demonstration.
+You only have
+to do 1 line of code change in your regular PyG code.***
 The rest of the example contains standard code you normally write to develop your PyG models.

 ## Step 3: Define & Pass Kùzu's `feature_store` and `graph_store` to your GNN Model